mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 stronghash                    	0              	1
 url-ping                      	0              	1
 ```

-OpenFaas uses STDIN to send metadata parameters to our function and STDOUT as mechanism  to deliver its output.
-That is the perfect combination to use linux pipeline commands.
+# Understanding definition of functions

+Our functions only need to deal with STDIN and STDOUT.
+We can interact with our functions via an API Gateway which maps incoming requests to the input processed by our function.
+The output of our process is marshalled back as response to our API gateway call.

-The framework supports ANY function as far as a Docker image is provided.
+OpenFaas supports ANY function as far as a Docker image is provided.

+Adding new function is pretty simple, via YAML file.

+## 1. Functions defined as language handlers

-When defining a function can be either entry point defined by a language handler or entrypoint defined by process launched on docker.
+Our function can be an entry point defined by a language handler (Python, Ruby, Nodejs)

-To get a better understanting we can analyze the contents of the functions section within samples-node-minikube.yml
+To get a better understanting we can analyze the contents of the functions section within our samples file.

 In this snippet we see that the function is based in an image which will invoke the python handler located in the relative directtory ./sample/url-ping

 ```yaml
 url-ping:
     lang: python